oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-04-presets.md

 Official presets are defined in different parts of the standard.

-### Presets defined in Test Section
+### Presets defined through Test Subsections

-The following presets are defined through subsections of the test chapter:
+The following presets are defined through subsections of the test section:

 - `mandatory`: all tests given in section [sec](#mandatory-tests)
 - `recommended`: all tests given in section [sec](#recommended-tests)
 - `informative`: all tests given in section [sec](#informative-tests)

-### Presets defined in Conformance Targets
+### Presets defined through Conformance Targets

 The following presets are defined through conformance targets: